 Lactation Cookies are all the rage at the moment so I wanted to share my favorite Choc Chip Lactation Biscuit Recipe with you.
 But first let me start by saying that there is limited scientific evidence that the ingredients will boost your milk supply.
-This may be because there isn't much research on breastfeeding or how the human body makes milk.
+This might be because there isn't much research on breastfeeding or how the human body makes milk.
 But it is worth highlighting that many lactation consultants are concerned that a mum who suspects low milk supply may choose to just try lactation cookies instead of going straight to a lactation consultant for professional help, which may make things worse.

 The vast majority of mothers can breastfeed without "boosters" or galactagogues (ingredients that increase milk supply), and mothers with true low milk supply are best assisted by professional lactation consultants and medicinal assistance to help get to the root of the problem and overcome it.
 If needed, a lactation consultant will prescribe the right supplements to help boost your milk supply.

-But so many Australian Mums swear by them!
+So many Australian Mums swear by them

 There is a lot of anecdotal evidence supporting the effects of lactation cookies and galactagogues.
 It seems a good proportion of mothers who eat breastfeeding biscuits report an increase in milk supply, (but unfortunately, not everyone), and this may be a placebo affect, but scientists really don't know for sure.
 You can read more on the KellyMom website about galactagogues generally.

 We regularly have customers contacting us about how effective they've found the lactation cookies and teas, like this one:

 "I thought I would almost need to wean due to decreasing supply until I tried your lactation cookies & tea.
 I'm overwhelmed at how effective they are, I'm continuing to breastfeed and look forward to tea & cookies in an afternoon." - Milk and Love Customer